 Your fare on an Oyster card will automatically cap at the weekly Travelcard fare (this is already available on contactless cards).
 The cap starts on Monday and ends Sunday, so it mainly benefits Londoners or those working in London.

-Weekly Travelcard fares from 5 March 2023
+Weekly Travelcard fares (until 1 March 2025)

 Weekly Travelcards | |